psaris/funq/README.md

 ## The Errors

-Any typos or errors are listed [here](errata.adoc).
-The Kindle version has been updated to include all corrections.
+Any typos or errors are listed [here](errata.adoc) and are incorporated into recent printings of the book.

 ## More Fun